MartinoTommasini/MyDiary/ctf/HackTheBox/Blocky/README.md

 530 Please login with USER and PASS
 ```
 Therefore it seems that it is not vulnerable.
+---
 We switch our focus on the webserver.
+Hydra hasn't found anything interesting.

 Run nikto
 ```